 I’ve also purchased an Orange SIM from one of the smaller official stores in Madrid, and a Movistar SIM in Tui shortly after crossing over the border from Portugal.
 In both of those cases, the process was equally quick — 5-10 minutes to work out which package I needed, and configure the new SIM.
 That included extra time for me to horribly mangle my Spanish and generally confuse the process.

 By law SIM cards need to be registered, so you won’t be able to buy one without a passport or national ID card.

 Can't be bothered with the hassle of buying a local SIM in Spain?
 KnowRoaming topped our international SIM card comparison.

 The company's SIM cards, stickers and hotspots let you use your phone in 200 countries, give you free texts and calls around the world with WhatsApp, save up to 85% on roaming fees, and can be sent out ahead of time so you can hit the ground running.
 Find out more here.

-There are a range of ways to top up, but you’ll likely find the easiest option is just to do it in-store when you see a Vodafone logo.
+There are a range of ways to top up, but you’ll likely find the easiest option is just to do it in-store when you see an Orange or Vodafone logo.